damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ## Mix HTML + Markdown Markup

-This is something unthinkable to someone used to regular markdown.
+This is something almost "unthinkable" to someone used to regular markdown.
 And it's all over this document!

 Use the following markup at the beginning of your document: